anadi45/kronos-chat/apps/server/README.md

-# Kronos Chat Server
+# Quark Chat Server

-The backend API for the Kronos Chat system - a scalable NestJS application with authentication and chat functionality.
+The backend API for the Quark Chat system - a scalable NestJS application with authentication and chat functionality.

 ## Features